 Terrestrial hermit crabs rely on carbon dioxide and can’t breathe underwater.
-They can hold their breath and submerge in water for around 30 minutes but must emerge before drowning.
+They can hold their breath, submerging in water for 20 to 30 minutes, but must emerge before drowning.

 Marine hermit crabs are the opposite.
 They can’t breathe on dry land for long, relying upon oxygen found underwater.
 If these hermit crabs spend too much time outside the water, they’ll suffocate.

 If you keep hermit crabs as pets, you may wish to add more new playmates to an established colony.
 This is okay, but take a few steps to ensure all pets are happy with this arrangement.